-This post includes tips on how to eat clean, including a meal guide and easy cooking tips.
-Learn how to make and enjoy healthy food fast without starving yourself!
+This article includes tips on how to eat clean, including a 7-day diet plan and easy cooking tips.
+Learn how to make and enjoy healthy food that helps you feel energized and nourished.
+Clean eating is about feeling your best and not feeling deprived!

 Is Clean Eating a Diet?